 Note: Agencies that fall under the Department of Health and Human Services [i.e., Agency for Healthcare Research and Quality (AHRQ), Centers for Disease Control and Prevention (CDC), Food and Drug Administration (FDA), Health Resources and Services Administration (HRSA), Substance Abuse and Mental Health Services Administration (SAMHSA), Administration on Aging (AoA) as well as other HHS agencies (excluding the National Institutes of Health)] have the following condition in the HHS Grants Policy Statement, “Permissible cost transfers should be made promptly after the error occurs but no later than 90 days following occurrence unless a longer period is approved in advance by the GMO.”
 Cost transfers requiring sponsor prior approval must be routed to Sponsored Programs Administration for institutional approval and submission to the sponsor.

-The following are not considered cost transfers and do not require the completion of a Cost Transfer Explanation and/or Justification Form:
+The following are not considered cost transfers and do not require the completion of a cost transfer explanation and/or Cost Transfer Justification Form:

-- Transfers of expenditures between funds under the same award (i.e. between main and/or sub accounts), in cases where there are no sponsor restrictions on the funds set aside in a particular sub account.
+B. Transfers of expenditures between funds or GL accounts under the same award, in cases where there are no sponsor restrictions on the funds set aside in a particular fund.

-- Transfers of allowable and allocable expenditures incurred within the period of performance of the an award but charged to a departmental, unrestricted, or other non-sponsored account while awaiting the fully executed sponsored agreement (transferred within 90 days of month end when original charge incurred)*.
+F. Transfers of allowable and allocable expenditures incurred within the period of performance of an award but charged to a departmental, unrestricted, or other non-sponsored account while awaiting the fully executed sponsored agreement (transferred within 90 days of the end of the monthly accounting period of the original transaction posting date)*.

-*To avoid unnecessary cost transfers, a Not Fully Executed (NFE) account/account status should be requested from the Office of Sponsored Programs.
+*To avoid unnecessary cost transfers, a Not Fully Executed (NFE) account/account status should be requested from the Office of Sponsored Programs Administration.

 Caution: An account for an existing sponsored agreement must never be used as a holding account for another award’s pre-award expenses, including labor.

-Additional approvals are required from Office of the Senior Vice Provost for Research for any:
+Additional approvals are required from the Senior Director for Research and Sponsored Programs or designee for any:

-4.3 Proposed labor redistribution that affects a certified effort report UNH VIII.S.
+- Proposed labor redistribution that affects a certified effort report.

 5. Unallowable Cost Transfers.